 A good credit history helps you in many ways.
 Good credit makes it easier to get a mortgage at a competitive rate, and it may also qualify you for a good credit discount on your insurance.
-Make sure you know your credit rating before you apply for a mortgage.
 Get a copy of one or all of your credit reports.
 Make sure they are accurate and report any mistakes immediately.
-If your credit is not as good as it could be take steps now to improve it.
-The I.I.I. has information on credit and insurance to help you with this process
+If your credit is not as good as it could be, take steps now to improve it.

 While House Hunting

-A stately, older home can be quite beautiful, but ornate features such as plaster walls, ceiling molding and wooden floors may be costly to replace and raise the cost of insurance.
-Plumbing and electrical systems can become unsafe with age and lack of maintenance.
-So, older homes may cost more to insure.
+A stately, older home can be quite beautiful—but they can also cost more to insure.
+Ornate features like plaster walls, ceiling molding and wooden floors may be costly to replace and can raise the cost of insurance.
+And, plumbing and electrical systems can become unsafe with age and lack of maintenance.
 If you are considering buying an older home find out how much it will cost to update these features and factor it into the cost of ownership.

-Ask about the condition of the roof.
+Always check the condition of the roof.
 A new roof matters to insurers and keeps you and your family safer.
 Depending on the type of roof and whether or not you use fire and/or hail resistant materials, you may even qualify for a discount.
-Talk to your insurer about qualifying discounts.

 Damage from flooding is NOT covered by standard home insurance policies.
 If you are buying a home in an area at risk from flooding, you will need to purchase separate insurance.
-Insurance for flooding is available from the federal government’s National Flood Insurance Program (NFIP), which is serviced by private carriers, and from a few specialty insurers.
-People often underestimate the risk of flooding.
-Ninety percent of all natural disasters in the U.S. involve flooding, according to the NFIP.
-More important is that 25 to 30 percent of all paid losses for flooding are for damage in areas not officially designated as special flood hazard areas.
-If you are not in a high-risk flood zone, NFIP coverage is available at a lower premium.
+Insurance for flooding is available from the federal government’s National Flood Insurance Program (NFIP), and from a few specialty insurers.

-While earthquakes are most frequently associated with California, they have occurred in 39 states and, like flooding, are not covered under standard home insurance policies.
-Earthquake insurance is available from private insurers as an endorsement to a homeowners policy, and in California from the California Earthquake Authority, a privately funded, publicly managed organization.
-The cost of earthquake insurance differs widely by location, insurer and the type of structure being covered.
-Generally, older buildings cost more to insure than new ones.
-Wood frame structures may benefit from lower rates than brick buildings because they tend to withstand quake stresses better.
-Regions are graded on a scale of 1 to 5 for likelihood of quakes, and this difference is reflected in insurance rates.
+While earthquakes are most frequently associated with California, they occur in the majority of states and, like flooding, are not covered under standard home insurance policies.
+Earthquake insurance is available from private insurers as an endorsement to a homeowners policy, and in California from the California Earthquake Authority.
+Check rates with your insurance professional—the cost of earthquake insurance differs widely by location, insurer and the type of structure being covered.

 Before You Place a Bid on the Home